 2. For bioretention cells, abutting pavement, that are designed to capture sheet flow, the edge of pavement shall be reinforced to ensure the integrity of pavement is maintained (curb stops, stone, turf, landscape timbers, plantings or other acceptable methods or combination thereof.)

-(b) In addition to compliance with the SMS, the post-development peak rate of stormwater discharge off-site shall not be greater than the pre-development peak rate of stormwater discharge for the 2, 10, 25, 50 and 100-year storm events from any point of discharge on the site.
+(c) In addition to compliance with the SMS, the post-development peak rate of stormwater discharge off-site shall not be greater than the pre-development peak rate of stormwater discharge for the 2, 10, 25, 50 and 100-year storm events from any point of discharge on the site.
+In accordance with Section 2.d.iii. above, pre-development peak rate calculations shall reflect the “green field” site condition, regardless of any existing development or impervious coverage on the site at the time of application.

 - Design standards and criteria for detention/retention/recharge basins: The design of stormwater and infiltration basins and associated structures shall: